 - For instance, if you set a CNAME Record for “mybusiness.com” then it will trump records set for subdomains like “www.mybusiness.com” or “smpt.mybusiness.com”.
 If these are configured incorrectly it can cause problems.

 - “if you’re looking for www.mybusiness.com you should be able to find it at mybusiness.com”

 - This stands for “Certificate Authority Authorization”

 - A Certificate Authority is an organization that can give out the SSL/TLS Certificates

 - Those certificates prove “I’m the website I claim to be”

 - They are also used to make your communication with that website private

 - This is what allows the giving you the “s” in “https://…”

 - The CAA Record says:

 - “If you are one of these authorities then you are allowed to make SSL/TLS certificates for this domain”

-- If there is no CAA Record (or the record is empty) then anyone is allowed to generate certificates for that domain.
-This is the most common case.
+- If there is no CAA record (or the record is empty) then anyone is allowed to generate certificates for that domain.
+This is the most common cause.